By: Penélope Lara (Translated by Patricia Minski)

-Moreover, living in a society classified as corrupt, damages the levels of life satisfaction of its inhabitants.
+Moreover, living in a corrupt society negatively impacts the quality of life of its inhabitants.

-Concentrating on the present, being well and doing things well for oneself brings satisfaction and benefits and this has been a solution for many people in the face of the great problems that are experienced not only in the country but also in the work and family environment.
+Concentrating on the present, being well and doing things to nurture oneself brings personal satisfaction.
+This has been a solution for many people in the face of problems they are experiencing not only in the country but also in their individual work and family spaces.

-Living in the present and focusing on one’s own emotional well-being will not give an end and solution to what the country is going through, but it comforts the soul and gives us a better perspective on life.
+Living in the present and focusing on one’s own emotional wellbeing won’t put an end to what the country is going through, but it does comfort the soul and gives us a better perspective on life.

-Many times we cannot deal with external dilemmas and those of others because it is enough with our own.
+Often we cannot deal with external dilemmas and those of others because we are consumed by our own issues.

-Doing our bit as far as we can is correct and satisfactory, but it is extremely important not to forget that the priority is oneself and then to be able to help others.
+Doing our bit to the best of our abilities is the right thing to do and it does bring satisfaction, but it is crucial that we not forget that the priority is oneself first and then to help others.